Lorenzo Lanzi

 Lorenzo Lanzi (born October 26, 1981, in Cesena, Italy) is a professional motorcycle racer most known for competing in the Superbike World championship.
 He currently competes in the CIV Superbike Championship aboard a BMW S1000RR.

 Lanzi first started racing in 1996 at the age of 15 in the Italian 125 Sport class, winning the title two years later before moving up to 125GP in the Italian and European championships.
-In 2001 he moved to 250GP but his season wasn’t a successful and he was forced to take a one-year break from racing in 2002.
+In 2001, he moved to 250GP, but his season was not a successful and he was forced to take a one-year break from racing in 2002.